sshetty10/keywordparser/README.md

 3. Enhanced features
 	Logging using log4j

+5. Coding decisions
+	1. Chose Scanner over BufferedReader as bufferedReader is synchronized and we do not need it in a single threaded application.
+		Its synchronized behavior makes it slower than the scanner.(chose performance over thread safety)
+	2. Used string split function over string tokenizer.
+The Java API documentation promotes use of split over tokenizer and mentions that tokenizer is included in latest classes only for backward compatibility.

 4. How to run:
 	-Unzip the project file or get the src from github -New -> Java Project -> Unzipped file Location -> Finish